 Texas First State to Implement No Refusal Policy

-Houston car accident attorneys know that the drunk driving statistics for Texas are staggering.
+Houston car accident attorney know that the drunk driving statistics for Texas are staggering.
 Texas leads the nation when it comes to drunk driving fatalities, making it the deadliest state in the union for DWI accidents.
 Texas has passed several statues and implemented several protocols to try to decrease the number of DWI accidents, with only partial success.
 No Refusal Weekend is an aggressive state-wide procedure where officers across the state will work together to begin to halt the pervasive drunk driving problem that plagues Texas.

 A “No Refusal Weekend” is being tested as a platform that if successful, may eventually be incorporated into Texas law.
 It means that anyone officer pull over for suspicion of drunk driving cannot refuse a Breathalyzer, and if they do, a judge will issue a warrant for a blood test.
 Tarrant County Assistant District Attorney Richard Alpert said that it is necessary to have judges on hand to issue warrants for blood tests because a full 50% of people arrested on suspicion of drunk driving refuse Breathalyzer tests.